-MANAGEMENT PROXY CIRCULAR as at April 30, 2014
+MANAGEMENT PROXY CIRCULAR as at June 11, 2018

-This Management Proxy Circular is furnished in connection with the solicitation of proxies by the management of Banyan Gold Corp. (the "Corporation") for use at the annual general meeting (the "Meeting") of its shareholders to be held on June 4, 2014 at the time and place and for the purposes set forth in the accompanying Notice of the Meeting.
+This Management Proxy Circular is furnished in connection with the solicitation of proxies by the management of Banyan Gold Corp. (the "Corporation") for use at the annual general and special meeting (the "Meeting") of its shareholders to be held on July 20, 2018 at the time and place and for the purposes set forth in the accompanying Notice of the Meeting.